spookyahell/AboutMe/README.md

 - Free Time is the best time of the day :)
 - Microsoft is cool and sucks at the same time ...
 LOL and no I do not want to discuss that.
 - Github is now part of Microsoft so... same for Github :)

+# FAQ

+## Will we ever see a real profile picture of you?
+No I have no such plans.
+Though I do write some personal info here I believe in staying anonymous as a person.
+Nothing you read here should be making it easy for you to find me in real life.

+## Do you frequently update your repos?
+No, normally I actually do not.
+It is quite possible that privately I already have a better version of something you're seeing here... and I have just been to lazy to update it.
+Though I will update stuff sometimes.
+It's not like I'm dead or sth...
+Best thing is just do sit and wait ... but if you really need a feature or sth.
+I will be happy to look at it when I find the time after you filed an issue or commented...
+FYI, privately I also have a shit-ton of scripts (python) that I don't publish (and some don't intend to for different reasons)

+## Any big plans for the future?
+Wow, you really ask the good questions...

+I recently started working on a client for 1fichier... it might me the biggest thing I've ever done, because it also might be my first pypi-project... looking forward to working on that in 2019

+## What do we do if we want to know something personal that you didn't write here?

+WOW, okay, let's see... we are on Github, so comments are a thing.
+Catching where I'm going with this?
+Good.
+'Cause I am not. 😂